MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-model-management-and-deployment.md

 ## Machine learning lifecycle automation

 You can use Git and [Azure Pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines) to create a continuous integration process that trains a machine learning model.
-In a typical scenario, when a data scientist checks a change into a project's Git repository, Azure Pipelines starts a training job.
+In a typical scenario, when a data scientist checks a change into a project's Git repository, Azure Pipelines starts the training job.

 You can inspect the job results to see the performance characteristics of the trained model.
 You can also create a pipeline that deploys the model as a web service.